ROCm/TransferBench/docs/install/install.rst

 Required dependencies
 ----------------------

-- CUDA: The installed CUDA version might impact support for some features such MNNVL support.
+- CUDA: The installed CUDA version might impact support for some features such as MNNVL support.

 - libnuma: Used for allocating memory or spawning threads on the right NUMA nodes.
 Here are the install instructions based on the OS: